 Staff | Service included

-• Continental Breakfast served every day from 8:30-10:30 Monday to Sunday including coffee, tea, milk, fruit juices, bread for toast, yogurts, eggs, jam ..
+• Continental Breakfast served every day, Monday to Sunday, including coffee, tea, milk, fruit juices, bread for toast, yogurts, eggs, jam.

-• Housekeeper service every day including Sunday for 4 hours.
+• Housekeeping service every day including Sunday till 1:00pm.

 Staff | Service on request

-• Complimentary Wine tasting tour in our cantina (Wine tasting harmonized with a light buffet of typical products and delicacies)
+• Complimentary Wine tasting tour in the estate cantina (Wine tasting harmonized with a light buffet of typical products and delicacies)

 • Private Massage at the Villa or in the Spa

 • Guided bike tours with optional wine tastings

 • Personal trainer